Taste is personal... so you deserve an

 - Josh Sapienza | Paire Appetit

-Scrolling through the opinions of others isn't the best way to decide where to get dinner and here's why:
+At Paire Appetit, we know that doom scrolling through the opinions of others isn't the best way to decide where to get dinner tonight - and here's why:

-Platforms that curate public ratings & reviews have become corrupted by: bots, phone farms, ads, and services that now enable owners to pay for good reviews or pay to have bad reviews removed.
+Platforms that curate public ratings & reviews have become corrupted by: bots, phone/click farms, ads, and services that offer owners the opportunity to buy good reviews for themselves and pay to have the bad ones removed.

-That's why Paire was built on a secure platform that's based on private reviews.
+That's why Paire was built as a secure platform that's bases unbiased recommendations on your private reviews.

-Instead of offering another way to game a broken system; we've developed a system focused on better serving guests with unique tastes, specific culinary preferences, dietary needs or even food allergies!
+Instead of offering another way to game a broken system; we've developed an entirely new system altogether.
+Paire focuses on better serving guests with unique tastes, specific culinary preferences, dietary restrictions and food allergies.

 The History of Public Ratings